 Skip to main content

-When you want to read an image, you might use the imread function from OpenCV.
+When you want to read an image, you may use OpenCV's imread function.

-Unfortunately, this function is not universal, and you may encounter some problems.
+Unfortunately, this function is not perfect, and sometimes you may encounter certain issues.

 Basic Usage

-The basic usage of the imread function is straightforward; you just need to pass the path to the image:
+The basic usage of the imread function is quite simple; just pass in the path of the image:

 import cv2